jvandemo/ZendService_Oauth2/README.md

 ));
 ```

-You can then store the access token in your backend system and use it to perform Oauth2.0 requests:
+The access token is a very lightweight object that can be stored in a session or serialized in your backend system for later use, so you don't have to repeat the previous steps if not necessary.

+Then, whenever you need to perform an Oauth2.0 request:

 ```
 // Create a client
 $client = new Client($config);

+// Get the token from your backend e.g. with unserialize
+$accessToken = getAccessTokenFromYourBackend(); // Replace with your custom function

 and perform GET requests
 $response = $client->get('http://api.youwishtoconnect.to/some_endpoint', array('access_token', $accessToken->getAccessToken()));